Full Mouth Reconstruction

 - Ectodermal Dysplasia: This is a group of disorders wherein 2 or more ectodermal-derived structures develop abnormally.
 These structures include teeth, skin, sweat glands, hair, nails, and mucous membranes.
 It manifests dentally with conical or peg-like teeth, hypodontia, complete anodontia, and delayed breakthrough of permanent teeth.
 In addition, the disorder may include decreased saliva causing dry mouth, which can lead to tooth decay.

 Be Confident in Your Smile with Full Mouth Restoration

 We understand that the decision to move forward with full mouth reconstruction may be daunting, so we work with you to understand what will happen each step of the way.
 You can rely on our team to provide the best care and to answer any questions that you may have.
-Palm Springs dentists at Desert Dental Alternatives can offer you a brand new start, with a smile to lead the way.
+Desert Dental Alternatives can offer you a brand new start, with a smile to lead the way.